If you are a mental health professional looking to level up your current practice, EMDR training can help you help your clients better.

 Most EMDR training costs about $1500.

 For in-person courses, you have up to two years to complete your full EMDR training.
-For virtual courses, you have nine months to complete your full EMDR training.
+However, for virtual courses, you have nine months to complete your full EMDR training.

 To enroll in EMDR training, you must be a licensed mental health professional, such as a doctor, registered nurse, or a qualified mental health clinician (a counselor, psychologist, psychotherapist, or social worker).